ibm-cloud-docs/power-iaas/network-architecture.md

 * Improved performance with aggregated bandwidth of 400 Gbps.
 * Direct access to the IBM Cloud services from the {{site.data.keyword.powerSys_notm}} workspace.
-* Direct access to the {{site.data.keyword.powerSys_notm}} from a client-managed environment by using a Direct Link connect or Direct Link dedicated.<!--Q2 client-managed to be confirmed by Joe-->
+* Direct access to the {{site.data.keyword.powerSys_notm}} from a client-managed environment by using a Direct Link connect or Direct Link dedicated.

 The following are some of the use cases of a PER-enabled {{site.data.keyword.powerSys_notm}} workspace:
 1. [Connecting a client-managed data center](/docs/power-iaas?topic=power-iaas-network-architecture-diagrams#per-on-orem)